msclal/below-zero/README.md

         visible: true,
     },
     ```
+5. Add this item to the file (from `{` to `},` with the comma `,`)
-5. After completing these steps, save these file changes on GitHub.
+6. After completing these steps, save these file changes on GitHub.
 After a few minutes, the site should automatically deploy these changes to `www.belowzeroshavedice.com`.

 ### Remove a Menu Item
 [Click to see the full list of folder locations for menu items (Shaved Ice, Shaved Ice Combos, Shakes, House Specialties)](#filefolder-locations)